Line Management Practices and Tools

 Turnstiles are used to control entry to a site or event.
 They restrict access to one individual at a time.
 This is especially important where fares, fees, or tickets are a prerequisite to entry.
 Turnstiles discourage – and often prevent – any attempts (intentional or unintentional) at “free entry” into a site.

-Turnstiles are used at a wide variety of settings, including stadiums, amusement parks, museums, mass transit stations, office lobbies, retail sites, cafeterias, temporary exhibits, casinos, and souvenir stands, to name but a few.
+Turnstiles are used at a wide variety of settings, accordingly.
+This includes stadiums, amusement parks, museums, mass transit stations, office lobbies, retail sites, cafeterias, temporary exhibits, casinos, and souvenir stands, to name a few.

 Crowd control barricades (most often made of steel, but sometimes plastic) are generally utilized at events or sites at which larger crowds are expected.
 The presence of barriers provides a physical and psychological impediment to the notion that lines can be broached.
 These barricades are used for line management at entrances and within sports stadiums and arenas, and at outdoor concerts, rallies and parades.

 What may seem upon first glance to be a crassly commercial tool, in-line product merchandising stands within lines, has also proven to be very well-received by patrons.
 For those interested in the featured products, this in-line (or in-queue) merchandising is convenient.
 However, even those not inclined to buy, view these displays as a way to help relieve the boredom of standing in the line.

 Applying the principles of queuing psychology, and having the proper physical line management tools on hand, are essential practices for any site or event at which people must wait in line.
 When lines are perceived as fair and efficient, patrons are happier and the business reaps the benefits of having a customer-friendly atmosphere.